kohesive/injekt/README.md

 When delegating factories such as this, any multi-value instances will not be cached by either since those factories create new instances on every call.
 For singletons and keyed factories the objects are cached and a reference to those objects will exist in both the delegated scope and the local scope for any requested during its lifecycle.

+You can also just use multiple scopes independently without linking or delegation.
+Some instances from a local scope, others from the global.
+But you must call the correct scope instead of just using the `Injekt` global variable.

-To clear a local scope, just drop your reference to the scope and it will garabage collect away.
+To clear a local scope, drop your reference to the scope and it will garabage collect away.
 There is no explicit clear method.

 For more advanced, and more automatic scope linking / delegation / inheritance, please see issue #31 and provide comments.